Manually Texting Members vs Automated Reminders

 Key takeaways

-If you're a gym owner still thumbing out reminder texts one member at a time, here's the short answer: the content of your messages is probably fine — the system delivering them is the problem.
-Manual texting works right up until you get busy, and "busy" is exactly when members slip through the cracks and stop showing up.
-Automated reminders send the right message at the right moment every single time, without you touching your phone.
+Manual texting holds up right until you get busy.
+And "busy" is exactly when members slip the net and stop showing up.
+Automated reminders send the right message at the right moment every time, without you touching your phone.

-This guide walks through what actually changes when you switch, why the numbers back it in, and how to do it without gluing together five separate apps.
+This guide covers what changes when you switch, the numbers behind it, and how to do it without gluing five apps together.

 Why does manual texting quietly cost you members?

-Text reminders genuinely work.
-A study by researchers at Imperial College London found that text message reminders reduced no-show rates by 38% compared to sending nothing.
-That's not marginal — that's the difference between a full 6am class and a half-empty room.
+Text reminders work.
+What fails is depending on you to send them.
+A study by researchers at Imperial College London found text message reminders reduced no-show rates by 38% compared to sending nothing.
+That's the gap between a full 6am class and a half-empty room.

-The reason texts land is simple: they get seen.
-SMS open rates sit around 98%, with 90% of texts read within three minutes — a channel a printed timetable or an email buried under 40 others simply can't match.
+Texts land because they get seen.
+SMS open rates sit around 98%, with 90% of texts read within three minutes.
+A printed timetable or an email buried under 40 others can't touch that.

-So if texting works, why is manual texting a trap?
-Because it depends entirely on you remembering, having time, and being consistent.
-On a quiet Tuesday you'll text every no-show and every member who hasn't been in for a fortnight.
-During a launch week, a sick coach, or school holidays?
-Those messages never go out — and that's precisely the window where members disengage.
+So why is manual a trap?
+It rides entirely on you remembering, finding the time, and staying consistent.
+On a quiet Tuesday you'll text every no-show and every member who's been missing a fortnight.
+During launch week, a sick coach, or school holidays, those texts never go out.
+That's the exact window members disengage.

-The retention data makes the stakes clear.
+The retention data sets the stakes.
 Around half of new members quit within their first six months, and two meaningful staff interactions per member per month can cut cancellation risk by up to 33%.
-Manual texting can't reliably deliver two touches a month across your whole roll.
+Hand-texting can't deliver two touches a month across your whole roll.
 Automation can.

 What does manual actually look like vs automated?